-We cover all kinds of video games from all over Southeast Asia* developed by Southeast Asian game studios (usually indies) on this website.
-We publish reviews, previews, news and reports about Southeast Asian gaming culture in English language.
+We cover all kinds of video games from all over Southeast Asia developed by Southeast Asian game studios (usually indies) on this website.
+We publish reviews, previews, news, and reports about Southeast Asian gaming culture in the English language.
 Virtual SEA is a private and non-profit project with independent writers not associated with any company.
-Our goal is to show the world that Southeast Asian indie developers make marvellous games with interesting local input and clever new ideas.
+Our goal is to show the world that Southeast Asian indie developers make marvelous games with interesting local input and clever new ideas.
 We strongly believe that the Southeast Asian games market will become one of the biggest and most important markets globally, and Virtual SEA is your first step into it.

 Kenzie received a second childhood by crunching five generations of video game history in her free time – out of pure boredom and fascination.
 Since then, she’s been obsessively playing and writing about games and interactive fiction.
 She hopped aboard VirtualSEA to discover more about the regional game industry and help promote its talent and titles.
 She has a rolling list of favorite games, but Knights of the Old Republic and Horizon Zero Dawn come out on top.

 Luna is an indie game developer and author from Berlin.
 She’s all into games, comics, and other geeky stuff.
 On Virtual SEA, she reviews games and occasionally irons out Andreas’ many spelling and grammar mistakes.
 Her top three games are Lufia II: Rise of the Sinistrals (Lufia), Seiken Densetsu 2&3 (Secret of Mana & Secret of Mana 2), and The Elder Scrolls V: Skyrim.